 Ian Stringer – Committee Member

-I worked in Huddersfield, Dewsbury, Kirklees and Barnsley Public Libraries in the UK 1966-2006.
-Since then, I have done freelance library work all over the world and have run IT courses for librarians the UK.
+I worked in Huddersfield, Dewsbury, Kirklees and Barnsley Public Libraries in the UK between 1966 and 2006.
+Since then, I have done freelance library work all over the world and have run IT courses for librarians in the UK.
 I have been actively involved in several Committees, including CILIP’s Branch and Mobile Library Group, and IFLA.
 Former Chair, I am still active as a Committee Member on ILIG, and for CILIP’s Yorkshire and Humberside Member Network.

 My specialism is mobile libraries, which has allowed me give presentations in 24 different countries, on all 6 continents.
 I have set up three library projects in South Africa, Burkina Faso and Ghana to supply books in folding boxes to remote areas (Caterpillar Project).
 I was awarded CILIP Honorary Fellowship for this work.

 You can read about Caterpillar Project on the IFLA website.